nion-software/nionswift/docs/user_interface.rst

 You can delete a Data Group by selecting it and pressing the delete key.
 This will not delete the items in the group, just the group itself.

+.. _Data Panel:

 Data Panel
 ==========
-The Data panel provides a list of the data items in a given collection.
+The Data panel (:menuselection:`Window --> Data Panel`) provides a list of the data items in a given collection.

 .. image:: graphics/data_panel.png
     :width: 333